chinumangal/Thematic-Analysis-Framework-using-Generative-AI/README2.md

 Our project is inspired by the research work that highlights the need for **customized AI courses across different domains**.
 Each domain has it's unique learning goals, datasets, challenges and regulatory constraints.
 Designing AI courses using **domain-specific insights** ensures they’re more relevant and effective.

-To do this, we need to analyze the theme in each answer and extract keywords to be used for filtering through the data.
+To do this, we need to analyze the theme in each framework and extract keywords to be used for filtering through the data.
 With this project, we aim to streamline the thematic analysis process by integrating Generative AI, further enabling the automatic identification of key themes, generation of relevant keywords, and efficient filtering of data.
 The proposed framework addresses the challenges of managing large datasets and extracting actionable insights for educators, researchers, and stakeholders.

 ## Problem Statement and Research questions